 9. Don’t store containers with the lids on.

-Take those lids off before you store you Tupperware!
-I know keeping the lids on might seem like the easiest way to keep your containers and lids together, and while it’s true that you won’t have to go digging around for the lid, it will prevent you from stacking or nesting your containers, and you’ll end up wasting a lot of space that way.
+I know keeping the lids on might seem like the easiest way to keep your containers and lids together, and while that’s kind of true, it will also prevent you from nesting your containers.

-So make sure you separate those lids and containers when you’re putting them away!
+You’ll end up wasting a lot of space that way, so make sure you separate lids and containers when you’re putting them away!

 10. Use a large container for the lids.